Updated: Jul 11

 If I'm shooting alone, I can't photograph you coming down the aisle from the front and the back.
 If you're getting ready in two locations 20 minutes apart, you'll have to add on at least 2-3 hours of coverage to get both of your "getting ready" images taken.
 These are just a few examples of things that can be solved by adding a second photographer.
 I know that they'll have the opposite angle than me, and I'll be able to fulfill my creative need to have all the variations of an image that I want to create.
 The cost of a second photographer is less than two additional hours of coverage on your wedding - since we can also be in two places at once, it's ultimately saving you time and money.

 Example of an image I took when assisting another photographer.
+The lead photographer was photographing the speech givers while as the assistant, I was photographing family faces and guest reactions.
 How meaningful would it be to have this image of your mom crying during your sibling's speech?

 2. They can photograph everything happening behind us and in another room.